itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##### 1.2.3 Set Path

-​	You could define the project name of path, and then define the parameters for path.
+​You could define the project name of path, and then define the parameters for path.

 ```python
 simu_name = "MOD0A_vpi"